TL;DR

 BBB grade, ProFix tier, Google stars — none of them replace objective public records.
 The same five checks make a hire safer no matter where you found the contractor.

 - Verify the state license.
-Search Ohio eLicense or use the ProFix verification tool.
+Start with the official state board for the trade.
+In Ohio, search Ohio eLicense or use the ProFix verification tool.
 License type must match the work.

 - Confirm insurance directly.
 A certificate of insurance emailed from the insurer or agent — not a photocopy or a forwarded PDF.

 - Read permit pulls, not just letter grades.
-Use the permit leaderboards to see who actually pulls permits in your county.
+Use the permit leaderboards to review covered Ohio county and city permit data.

 - Cross-check on two or three independent platforms.
 ProFix + BBB + Google Maps is a strong triangulation.
 If the picture is consistent across three, the hire is safer.